Are Sleep Studies A Painful Procedure?

 What To Know Before A Sleep Study

 Study participants should disclose any known health conditions and any medications prior to the study.
 In rare cases, it may be necessary to make adjustments to medications in advance of a study.
-Sleep labs need time to make appropriate accommodations for health or mobility issues.

 Benefits from a Sleep Study